Elon, North Carolina

 Preachers stimulate the emotions and the will.
 They generally tend to raise their voices a little more than teachers.
 They do not so much explain the Word as apply it.
 The goal of the preacher is not for the sheep to know some things but to do some things.
 The goal is life change.

 Preachers are more interested in transformation than information.
 They focus on what we need to DO, not what we need to know.
-James MacDonald is more of a preacher than a teacher.
-He says that his primary gift is exhortation.
-He often quotes Dr. Martin Lloyd-Jones who once said, “Preaching is theology coming through a man who is on fire.”
+Most pastors are more preachers than teachers.
+Dr. Martin Lloyd-Jones who once said, “Preaching is theology coming through a man who is on fire.”

 People tend to gravitate toward one or the other.
 If you are a left brain person and are very analytical, you will like teachers.
 If you are a right brain person and are less logical and analytical, you will like preachers more.